Shamdan17/Bricking_Bad/use-cases/hit-harmful-alien.md

 # Hit Harmful Alien

+**Scope:** The Game

+**Level:** User goal

 **Primary Actor:** User

 **Stakeholders and interests:**

-- User: wants to hit harmful aliens so that they disappear
+ -   User: Wants to hit harmful aliens so that they disappear from screen.

-**Preconditions:** User is playing and the game and alien is appearing.
+**Preconditions:** At least one harmful alien appears in game screen.
-**Postconditions:** Harmful alien disappears
+**Postconditions:** At least one harmful alien has disappeared

 **Main Success Scenario:**

-1. User is playing the game
-2. Harmful alien appears
+1. User performs __Move the Paddle__ in order to direct the ball towards the harmful alien
+2. System shows the user the movement of the ball on the board.
-3. User directs the ball towards the alien
+3. User directs the ball towards the harmful alien.
-4. Alien is hit in the correct place (place which it gets damaged)
+4. Harmful Alien is hit by the ball in the way that causes it to disappear.
-5. Alien disappears from map
+5. System removes Harmful Alien from board.

 **Extensions:**

-* *a.
-The program fails.
+-   *a.
+The program fails
-	* 1. The user runs the game again.
+    -   1. The user runs the game again.
-*
+-   *4a.
+The ball does not hit any harmful alien.
+    -   1. User performs __Move the Paddle__ again to hit alien.
+-   *4b.
+Harmful Alien was not hit in the proper way that makes it disappear.
+    -   1. User performs __Move the Paddle__ again to hit the alien

+**Special Requirements:**
+- none

+**Technology and data variations:**
+- none

+**Frequency of occurence:** Throughout the game.